EECE 233 Signals and Systems (Fall 2020) offered by Dept. of Electrical Eng, Pohang University of Science and Technology (POSTECH).

 It is your responsibility to check every new announcement posted in the homepage.
 Class notes will be available at Schedule/Downloads.

-Textbooks: You are strongly advised to buy the textbooks 1 and 2.
+Textbooks: You are strongly advised to buy the textbook.

-References: These references are available as reserved books at the POSTECH library.
+References: These references are available at the POSTECH library.

 H. Hsu, Schaum's Outline of Signals and Systems, McGraw-Hill, 1995 (The book is available as an e-Book at the POSTECH library.)